desmos-labs/desmos-contracts/docs/architecture/adr-003-remarkables-contract.md

 Here we need to check that:
 * The contract `sender` is the admin;
 * The `new_admin` is the new admin of the subspace also.

+##### ClaimFees
+With the `ClaimFees` message the contract's admin can withdraw all the collected fees and send them to the given `recipient`.
+The `recipient` can be a user or another contract.
+Here we need to check that:
+* The contract `sender` is the admin.

 ### Query
 ```rust